diegomacario/Teapong/README.md

 - The background music is Filaments by Podington Bear, and it can be found [here](https://freemusicarchive.org/).

 ### Resource management

+The resouce manager used by this project was inspired by [this](https://github.com/skypjack/entt/tree/master/src/entt/resource) code from the [EnTT](https://github.com/skypjack/entt) library.
+It follows the following principles:

+- The resource management code is separated from the resource loading code.
+- A resource manager instance can only manage one type of resource.
+- Resources are not deleted automatically if they are not being used.
+The user must request for them to be deleted.

+The implementation of the resource manager is a bit complex because it makes use of variadic templates and perfect forwarding, but using it is super intutive:

 ### Game state management